yz3440/wlwz-scripts/srt-video-check/README.txt

 These controls are particularly helpful when working with videos that are too dark or have low contrast, making subtitle placement difficult to see.

+### Subtitle Preview

+Between the video and controls, you'll see a subtitle preview area that:
+- Shows the currently selected subtitle text
+- Formats text in white with a black outline, similar to standard video subtitles
+- Updates in real-time as you edit the subtitle text
+- Helps visualize how the subtitle will appear on the video

 ### Layout

 The tool features a vertical layout with:
 - Video player at the top of the screen
+- Subtitle preview display showing the current subtitle text
 - Collapsible video controls for brightness and contrast
 - Subtitle controls and horizontally scrollable subtitle cards in the middle
 - File drop area at the bottom for loading new SRT files